 Manuscripts must be on A4 paper, with margins of 2.5cm on all four sides, the font should be 12 point Times New Roman and 1.5 spaced.
 The manuscript should not exceed 25 pages in total.
 Manuscripts should be ordered as follows:

-- Page 3 onwards should include the following sections: Introduction, Literature Review, Research Methods, Results and Discussion, Managerial Implications in The South East Asian, Theoretical Implications, Conclusion and Acknowledgments (if any), Conflict of Interest Statement, References, Tables, and Figures.
+- Page 3 onwards should include the following sections: Introduction, Literature Review, Research Methods, Results and Discussion, Managerial Implications in The South East Asian Context, Theoretical Implications, Conclusion and Acknowledgments (if any), Conflict of Interest Statement, References, Tables, and Figures.
 All statistical methods used for analysis should be described in detail in the Methods section of the manuscript.
 Avoid relying solely on statistical hypothesis testing, such as p-values, which may fail to convey important information about study outcomes.
 Define all statistical terms, abbreviations, and symbols and specify which computer software was used.

 Figures and Tables